Effective Date: July 1, 2020

 When your organization becomes a member of the LAMP Consortium, we establish that date as your membership date (“Membership Date”).
 Your membership period (“Membership Period”) will then be either three months (at the Individual level) or one year (at all other levels).
 As the end of your Membership Period nears, we will indicate that payment is due for the coming Membership Period.
 We will always assume that you want to continue your Membership into the coming Membership Period unless you notify us in writing that you wish to cancel your Membership.
 In no case shall any fees collected be returned after 30 days of your initial membership date.
 Likewise, any unused portion for a Membership that is terminated in advance of the Membership Period will not be returned.

-Should you add an optional Upgrade Service in the middle of your Membership Period, we will charge you for the full cost of that Service for one year.
+Should you add an optional Service in the middle of your Membership Period, we will charge you for the full cost of that Service for one year.
 Then, when your next Membership Period begins, we will give you a discount for that Service equal to the number of full months in the prior membership period that you did not use the Service.
-For clarity, if you add a new Service in the fourth month of your Membership Period, you will pay the full cost of that Service at that time.
+For example, if you add a new Service in the fourth month of your Membership Period, you will pay the full yearly cost of that Service at that time.
 Then, at the beginning of your next Membership Period, you will pay the full cost of the new Service for the coming year, less 25% (3 full months that the Service was unused divided by 12 months in a year).

 To terminate your Membership, you must notify us in writing.
-We will terminate your Membership at the end of your Membership Period.
+We will then terminate your Membership at the end of your Membership Period.
 At that time all user Accounts will be removed, access to all of our Services will be stopped (and thus access to your User Content).
 It is incumbent upon you to download any User Content you wish to retain prior to terminating your Membership.
 We will purge all of your organization’s User Content within 30 days of termination.

 - User Content